When is the best time to see Great White Sharks in Cape Town, South Africa?

 We cannot give a definitive answer to that question.
-We believe that White Sharks have different personalities, probably the result of previous experience.
+We believe that sharks have different personalities, probably the result of previous experience.
 One shark might come up to the lure, have one quick look, not feel confident about the situation, and leave moments later.
 The next shark might be much more relaxed and remain around the boat for hours.
-Remember that White Sharks are curious animals, but their caution is a much stronger instinct.
+Remember that sharks are curious animals, but their caution is a much stronger instinct.

-Do I need to go into the cage to see White Sharks?
+Do I need to go into the cage to see the sharks?

 What is your policy regarding children?

 We do not recommend our trips for children under 8 years of age.
 Children are prone to get sea-sick as do adults, but the effect of sea-sickness on children is much more pronounced with dehydration being a big factor.